Examples

 from dustmaps.bayestar import BayestarQuery

-Next, we’ll set up a grid of coordinates to plot, centered on the Aquila South cloud:
+Next, we’ll set up a grid of coordinates to plot, centered on a small region of the sky toward the Pipe Nebula, where the Bayestar and DECaPS dust maps have overlapping coverage (near declination = -30°):

 l, b = np.meshgrid(l, b)

-Then, we’ll load up and query three different dust maps:
+Then, we’ll load up and query four different dust maps:

 sfd = SFDQuery()